 NH is part of Ontario Health West, a region with broad boundaries, encompassing the former Hamilton Niagara Haldimand Brant Local Health Integration Network.
 Additionally, NH is one of more than 45 health care partners who comprise the Niagara Ontario Health Team – Équipe Santé Ontario Niagara (NOHT-ÉSON), which is committed to building a more integrated, inclusive and seamless health care system with a goal of improving the overall experience and health outcomes.
 Together, partners are working to create an inclusive, efficient health care system that integrates and streamlines the delivery of health care services, for the residents of Niagara.

-NH launched its new Strategic Plan for 2023-2028 entitled “Transforming Care”.
-NH is designing modern and co-ordinated care around the needs of patients and their caregivers, making it easier to access quality healthcare services that meet patient needs and improve their experiences and outcomes.
+NH’s Strategic Plan for 2023-2028 entitled “Transforming Care” is aimed at designing modern and coordinated care around the needs of patients and their caregivers, making it easier to access quality healthcare services that meet patient needs and improve their experiences and outcomes.

-It is within this context that Niagara Health welcomes applications for appointment to its Board of Directors, commencing June 2025, or soon after.
+It is within this context that Niagara Health welcomes applications for appointment to its Board of Directors, commencing as soon as possible.

 The Board of Directors